Archive for the ‘Edmond Oklahoma French Drain’ Category

 DECORATIVE STONE CAN BE USED TO COVER A FRENCH DRAIN AND THEY LOOK GREAT AND LAST A LIFETIME.

 The French Drain Installation we did this week was a little more difficult than normal.
-Many times the route that a Perforated French Drain Pipe must travel to its exit point is not very easy from an installation point of view.
+Many times, the route that a Perforated French Drainpipe must travel to its exit point is not very easy from an installation point of view.
 French Drains may have to travel through tree roots, (big ones) under sidewalks, through retaining walls, around swing sets or dog kennels or Mom’s Prize Rose Bush.
 The 4 inch French Drain we installed this week was in Oklahoma City south of 23rd in an old part of town where all the houses were old 2 or 3 story homes with lots of huge Elm Trees.
 The Elm Tree in Question actually was just an old stump that had been topped out but not completely removed.
 They left the roots just for us!
 The roots were growing into the homes foundation and were right in the way of the path of the French Drain.
 Forty feet of solid Elm Roots and 4 chain-saw blades later We were successful in running a new French Drain through a tree stump.
 Yuck!
-“Well you gotta do what you gotta do!”
+“Well, you gotta do what you gotta do!”

 French Drain with colored river rock